Rhinoplasty is one of the most challenging types of plastic surgery, but it is arguably the most effective and life-altering of all procedures.

 While cost is certainly a factor for most patients, it is important to understand that in all aspects of life, “you get what you pay for.”
 Therefore, you should only consult with reputable surgeons who have extensive experience and a proven track record of excellent results.
 Dr. Morin specializes in rhinoplasty and nasal reconstructive surgery and has been recognized for his skills.
 If would like to know more about what is involved in a rhinoplasty procedure, contact Dr. Morin’s office to schedule a consultation.
 He can then design the most appropriate surgical plan to help you achieve your goals.

-Finally, select three surgeons you like based on what you see on the internet and meet with them in person.
+Schedule a Consultation: Finally, select three surgeons you like based on what you see on the internet and meet with them in person.
 Talk to them about your concerns and ask them questions.
 For example, don’t be afraid to ask them “how many rhinoplasty surgeries do you perform every year?”
 After meeting with three surgeons, decide who you feel the most comfortable with and move forward with that surgeon.
-Remember, rhinoplasty NYC surgery is difficult and you only want to do it once.
-Be smart about choosing who you trust to help you with your nose concerns.
-And seriously question people and magazines when they make statements about “the best rhinoplasty surgeon in NYC.”
-You will be surprised when you find out the method they used to come to that conclusion.

 Rhinoplasty, which is also referred to as a nose job, is a plastic surgery procedure that improves the shape of the nose by correcting and restructuring the underlying nasal structures.
 The surgery may also correct nasal breathing difficulties.
 Rhinoplasty is most often performed by a plastic surgeon who specializes in surgeries of the nose, an otolaryngologist or a maxillofacial surgeon.